Zayta, Hebron: Location

 Zayta was situated on a hill between Bayt Jibrin and Jusayr.
 Wadi Zayta ("Zayta Valley"), known in biblical times as Zephathah, was located 1 km to the south.

 During the British Mandate in Palestine, the village moved 1.5 km to the north, leaving the original site (known as Khirbat Zayta al-Kharab) on the southern bank of the wadi, as it was too close to waters that had become stagnant, breeding insects and disease.

 History

+The place name ends with a long vowel -ā, typically reflecting the Aramaic absolute state, a morphological feature widely attested in Palestinian toponyms.

 In 1136, at the time of the Crusades, the fortress of Bethgibelin and ten villages in the area around Hebron were granted to the Order of St. John by Hugh of Hebron at the request of King Fulk.
 The King also bequeathed four additional villages to the grant assigned to the Order, one of which was Zayta.
 Crusader rule over Zayta and the surrounding area came to an end after Saladin's defeat of Crusader forces in 1192.